What is an ESI (Epidural Steroid Injection)?

 Corticosteroid injections work to diminish acute inflammation and are quite effective when directly delivered into the sensitive and painful area.
 Sadly, the ESI doesn’t actually make a herniated disc any smaller in size, but is only effective on the spinal nerves.
 The relief from pain can last for days, sometimes years, enabling you to improve the overall condition of your spinal cord in addition to performing physical therapy and a daily exercise program.

-Patients who suffer with ongoing pain in their neck, lower back, arm, or leg (sciatica) may greatly benefit from receiving ESI, especially those with any of the following conditions:
+Patients who suffer from ongoing pain in their neck, lower back, arm, or leg (sciatica) may greatly benefit from receiving ESI, especially those with any of the following conditions:

 The gel-like substance inside the disc can either rupture or bulge through a vulnerable weak area in the nearby wall, or annulus.
 Swelling, pain, and irritation occur when the substance oozes out and makes contact with the patient’s spinal nerve.